DQNEO/MTOS/README.md

-Welcome to Minimamle Type(仮名)
+Yet Another MTOS (仮名)
 =============

-Mnimamle Type is a fork project of Movable Type Open Source(MTOS).
+This project is a fork of Movable Type Open Source(MTOS).

 Our product is focused on bloggers who manage a single blog for their own website.
-Our goal is to offer a blog engine that works fast and ligh.
+Our goal is to offer a blog engine that works fast and light.

 Design Policy
 =============